TheBlob42/drex.nvim/README.md

 > Note that these are ideas from the top of my heads and are subject to change
 > Please also keep in mind that I'm developing this in my free time therefore priorities might change

-If you encounter a bug or miss a feature that please open an issue and discuss about it
+If you encounter a bug or miss a feature please open an issue and lets discuss about it

 ## Miscellaneous